 Weight: 5.22 ounces

-The new iPhone SE also features a lot of premium features you won’t find on Android phones in its price range — including its metal-and-glass design and wireless charging to water resistance.
+The new iPhone SE also features a lot of premium features you won’t find on Android phones in its price range — including its metal-and-glass design, wireless charging and water resistance.
 Some old-school features are along for the rider here, too, such as Touch ID for unlocking the device.